 Still, the unladen weight of the Sprinter Luton is only a mere 16kg heavier than the Ford Transit so it’s not all bad you may think?
 Perhaps it’s a fairly standard weight throughout the range of the many Luton vans out there?

 Enter the Renault Master Luton with a Mercedes, Crafter AND Transit smashing payload weight of 1,212kg and for serious transporters, that extra 212kg in payload capacity is everything…

 At the end of the day, the Mercedes is a brilliant, strong and reliable van.
 I just don’t like them because they are too expensive for what they are and I can’t see how Mercedes can justify the extra cost for a van with the same weight limits as a cheaper, albeit just as reliable alternative.

 Nissan NV400 Luton

 The weight specifications for the next three Luton vans are identical, and not by coincidence either.

-Why, I hear you asking?
+Why I hear you ask?
 Well, it’s pretty much because they are all the same van.
 In fact, the only thing the Luton models from Nissan, Renault and Vauxhall don’t share is their badge.